bwks/sherpa-docs/docs/nodes/cisco/cisco-asav.md

 ## Notes

-- Approximate time for the system to boot, and for ZTP to finish: `3 minutes`
+- Approximate time for the system to be ready: `3 minutes`
 - ASAv forces a password reset on first login.